A DEMOCRACY OF THOUGHT & FOOD FOR THOUGHT

 The Merchant House is pleased to return to the visionary work of the Dutch multimedia artist HILARIUS HOFSTEDE.
 Part I, A DEMOCRACY OF THOUGHT, debuts his print-media project in a gallery-wide installation of intentionally affordable epic prints.
-Part II, FOOD FOR THOUGHT, curated during the most recent Amsterdam lockdown, returns to his prescient works from 2015—a large mural of vinyl-covers and related drawings—on the theme of food.
+Part II, FOOD FOR THOUGHT, conceived during the most recent Amsterdam lockdown, returns to his prescient works from 2015—a large mural of vinyl-covers and related drawings—on the theme of food.
 Important to Hofstede’s oeuvre and to Part I, food is a theme he has long been advancing as an urgent subject matter of art, an ever-present human crisis, and a source of solace in the worst of times.

 The entire enterprise harks back to the virtuosity of Hofstede’s Paleo Psycho Pop writings and stresses a conflation of perceptual and time horizons, the force of the surreal, and the sense of wonder in our communion with the world.

 Hofstede & Marsha Plotnitsky in conversation + Juggler Arthur Herman performs, 13 Feb 2022 / Lecture + opening with Prof. Jean-Michel Rabaté, 16 Dec 2021

 Willem van Erven Dorens performs ‘OMICRON’ based on Hofstede’s Pop Killer, 4 Mar 2022

 83 x 60 cm, each